Punjab 1984: Plot

 When Bittu and Satwant Kaur go to the police station where Pinda might be, the police inspector tells them that he never heard of said lad.
 Bittu and Satwant Kaur then proceed to Pinda's house, whose family tell them that they haven't seen Pinda in a year themselves.
 While leaving, Satwant requests Pinda's family that if Pinda ever comes by, do ask him about Shivjeet.
-Right before they leave the gate, Pinda's mother stops them and reveals that they were lying; In fact, Pinda was tortured by the police when he was captured after his escape and was crippled.
+Right before they leave the gate, Pinda's mother stops them and reveals that they were lying; in fact, Pinda was tortured by the police when he was captured after his escape and was crippled.
 He is currently living in hiding in their house, after his parents bribed the Inspector that Satwant talked to earlier.
-Pinda immediately recognises Satwant as Shiv's mother, since Shiv always talked about her.
-Pinda begins to talk about what happened.
+Pinda immediately recognises Satwant as Shiv's mother, since Shiva always talked about her.
+Pinda begins to talk about what happened:

-One year ago, after escaping the police, Shiv, Taari, and Pinda went into hiding on Taari's relatives farm and began telling each other how they all came into police custody.
+One year ago, after escaping the police, Shiv, Taari, and Pinda went into hiding on Taari's relatives farm and began telling each other how they all came into police custody:

-Taari was a separatist poet and journalist for a couple of Print Magazines and News Papers.
-Taari was friends with Rebel Sukhdev Singh Sarhali, due to which Taari was arrested under TADA.
+Taari was a separatist poet and journalist for a couple of Print Magazines and newspapers.
+Taari was friends with Rebel "Sukhdev Singh Sarhali," due to which Taari was arrested under TADA.
 However, the real reason Taari was arrested was so that he couldn't write more Revolutionary Poetry.
 The police subsequently crippled his writing hand.
 Shivjeet then recalls that he recited Taari's poems in college for multiple school projects.

 Pinda was a college going young adult who beat up a man who was eves teasing his girlfriend.
 The man he beat up turned out to be the son of a Police Inspector, who arrested Pinda.
 When Pinda was given a chance to apologise and spare himself, the police ordered him to get a rakhri tied on his wrist by his girlfriend, accepting each other as brother and sister.
 Pinda, once again, beat up the police officer's son.
 In revenge, the police inspector slapped fake TADA charges against him.
 When being tortured, Pinda attempted Suicide rather than face the humiliation of being tortured by police.

 After discussing their pasts, the three visit Sukhdev Singh Sarhali, a separatist who was Pinda's acquaintance.
 Sarhali convinces the three to join the separatist's cause.
-The three due to the miseries and injustices they faced, agree, after which Sarhali Sends the three across the border where they undergo their training for a year.
+The threem due to the miseries and injustices they faced, agree, after which Sarhali Sends the three across the border into Pakistan where they undergo their training for a year.